wieserd/cli-search-for-arXiv/USAGE.md

 The `arxiv_cli_search` tool accepts the following arguments for search queries:

-*   **`--query` (Required for CLI search, interactive prompt for interactive mode):** Keywords for your search.
-The arXiv API typically searches across various fields including title, abstract, and authors.
+*   **`--query` (Required for CLI search, interactive prompt for interactive mode):** This is the primary search term.
+The arXiv API, which the tool uses, searches across various fields including **title**, **abstract**, and **authors**.
+Therefore, including author names or specific title words in your main `--query` will yield relevant results.
-*   **`--start-date` (Optional):** The start date for filtering search results in YYYY-MM-DD format.
+*   **`--start-date` (Optional):** The start date for filtering search results by publication date in `YYYY-MM-DD` format.
 Only applicable in command-line search mode.
-*   **`--end-date` (Optional):** The end date for filtering search results in YYYY-MM-DD format.
+*   **`--end-date` (Optional):** The end date for filtering search results by publication date in `YYYY-MM-DD` format.
 Only applicable in command-line search mode.

-In interactive mode, you will be prompted for keywords and an optional date range.
-The program does not currently support direct filtering by specific fields like "author" or "title" as separate arguments within the interactive search flow, but keywords will match against these fields.
+**Note:** The program does not currently support direct, separate arguments for filtering by specific fields like "author" or "title" (e.g., `--author "John Doe"`).
+However, as mentioned above, the `--query` argument will search across these fields.

 ## 3. How to Download a Paper